dav1dnguy3n/geocomply-dispute-mgmt/README.md

 - **Outcome Correction**: Analysts can update an already resolved case.
 To maintain data integrity, every update creates a record in a hidden `audit_logs` table.
 - **PII Data**: Emails and Device IDs are shown unmasked in the UI to facilitate easy searching by analysts.
 - **Pagination**: Intentionally omitted since the dataset is small (220 rows).
 Loading everything upfront and filtering in the client is faster and smoother.

-## Tests
-Basic setup is provided.
-You can add Jest tests if required.